oehrlis/oci-sec-ws/lab/ex00/1x00-Exercise.md

 ## Exercise 00: Getting Started with OCI

-This exercise introduces participants to the Oracle Cloud Infrastructure (OCI) environment.
-You will log in, navigate the OCI console, explore the Cloud Shell, and configure access to the Autonomous Database (ADB).
+In this exercise, you will explore the Oracle Cloud Infrastructure (OCI) environment.
+This includes logging in, navigating the OCI Console, using the Cloud Shell, and configuring network and database access to the Autonomous Database (ADB).

 ### Objectives

-- Log in to the OCI console and navigate the environment.
+- Log in to the OCI Console and explore its interface.
-- Explore the OCI Cloud Shell.
+- Access and use the OCI Cloud Shell for basic tasks.
-- Test access to the Autonomous Database (ADB).
+- Verify connectivity to the Autonomous Database (ADB).
 - Configure network and database access for ADB.

 ## Environment {.unlisted .unnumbered}